yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 1. How should WWI handle migrating their gaming services VMs into Azure?

+   WWI should use [Azure Migrate](https://docs.microsoft.com/azure/migrate/migrate-services-overview) to lift-and-shift their gaming service VMs into Azure.
+Azure Migrate provides a central hub to track discovery, assessment, and migration of on-premises apps and workloads and VMs to Azure.
+The [Azure Migrate: Server Migration tool](https://docs.microsoft.com/azure/migrate/common-questions-server-migration) is an optimized, purpose-built for server migrations to Azure.
+It provides a mechanism for which users don't need to learn about concepts and scenarios that are not directly relevant to conducting migrations.

-   They should consider using Azure Site Recovery (ASR) to replicate their on-premises VMs into Azure VMs, quickly and easily.
-It is designed for business continuity and disaster recovery, but can also be used to manage replication for on-premises VMs into Azure.
+   They could also consider using [Azure Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview) (ASR) to replicate their on-premises VMs into Azure VMs, but is not the recommended approach, as it is designed specifically for business continuity and disaster recovery.
+It could be used, however, to manage replication for on-premises VMs into Azure.

+   > Note: The Azure Migrate: Server Migration tool uses some back-end Site Recovery functionality for performing lift-and-shift migrations of some on-premises machines.

 2. What would you recommend for addressing the latency issues experienced by gamers from other regions of the world?

-   To address the latency issues reported by gamers, they should look at using multiple regions around the globe.
+   To address the latency issues reported by gamers, they should look at using multiple regions worldwide.
 By deploying their services closer to where players are, they can reduce the latency they experience when accessing the online gaming services.

 3. How should the ability to scale gaming services up or down be handled?

    Scaling occurs on two levels for the gaming services, one for VMs and another for databases.

    First, for the gaming software virtual machines, they should consider using VM scale sets for each game.
-This allows them to create and manage a group of identical, load-balanced VMs, the number of which can be automatically increased or decreased in response to demand or a defined schedule.
+Scale sets will allow them to create and manage a group of identical, load-balanced VMs, the number of which can be automatically increased or decreased in response to demand or a defined schedule.

    For the databases, the number of vCores assigned to the managed instance can be increased or decreased.
 However, this is not an automatic process and can be slow and potentially cause downtime.
 Another option is to add another managed instance and distribute the workload among more instances.